 I also enjoyed learning how to pull a pint at the Guinness Academy.
 You can the take the drink with you all the way up to the Gravity Bar on the 7th floor.
 There are 360 degree views of Dublin but I didn’t find that too impressive as it’s such a flat city.

-Overall I felt that the Guinness Storehouse was more style over substance but you may not be able to leave Dublin without a need to experience it for yourself – after all it is one of the top things to do in Dublin.
+Overall I felt that the Guinness Storehouse was more style over substance but you may not be able to leave Dublin without a need to experience it for yourself.

 #3.
 Jameson Distillery

 The Jameson Distillery plays 2nd fiddle to the Guinness Storehouse but it offers a totally different experience, the Bow Street Experience.

 Rather than floors of exhibitions, a guide takes you on a 40 minute, interactive journey of the Jameson story.

 It ends in a whiskey tasting session where you get to compare Jameson to Scottish (Johnny Walker) & American (Jack Daniels) whiskeys.

 At this point I was wondering what I was doing here as I don’t even like whiskey!
 But if it’s one of the best most popular activities, I have to see it for myself.